Found an issue during a sprint! Put it in the backlog

 I am going to discuss few scenarios with regards to bugs found during sprint.
-You might or might not relate to it depending upon the process followed by your organization or your team.
-But it might serve as a reference
+You might or might not relate to it depending upon the process followed by your team.

 1. A bug has been found that belongs to a feature/task in progress